aspiers/linear-tools/README.md

     yarn linear label demote 'Name of workspace label' 'Name of team to demote to'

-Currently it just creates the new labels (with a `(team name)` suffix, since you can't have two labels with the same name, even when they have different scopes), and then switches the issues to use them.

 It's idempotent so (at least in theory) you can run it multiple times.

+It works in the following way:

+- If the workspace label to be demoted is part of a label group, create a corresponding label group in the team (with a `(team name)` suffix, since you can't have two labels with the same name, even when they have different scopes).

+- Create a corresponding team label.
+If the workspace label was part of a workspace label group, make the new team label part of the corresponding team label group.
+Again this will have the same `(team name)` suffix, for the same reasons.

+- Add all issues to the new team label, and remove from the old workspace label.

+- Remove the old workspace label.

+- Rename the new team label to drop the suffix.

+- If part of a label group, remove the old workspace label group parent if no other issues belong to it, and then rename the new label group parent to drop the suffix.

 # License